eduardo-jh/land_cover_analysis/README.md

 # Land Cover classification with machine learning

-This code performs land cover classification over Landsat OLI 8 (at Nov 2022) using GAP (US) and/or INEGI (Mexico) land use and land cover datasets for training the algorithms.
+Land cover classification in the Yucatan Peninsula, Mexico as defined by Bauer-Gottwein, et al. (2011).
+The characteristics of this study are:

+ * Features from Landsat 8 OLI from 2013-2022 using surface reflectance bands:
+   (Red, Green, Blue, NIR, SWIR1, and SWIR2), and vegetation indices (NDVI, EVI2).
+ * Labels from INEGI's Use of Soil and Vegetation product (Mexico), grouped in 11 land use and land cover classes.
+ * Random Forest classifier with 250 trees (scikit-learn).
+ * 10%-90% training-testing split.
+ * 10% of each class was selected with a stratified random sampling and used for training.

 # Requirements